nerodono/blog/content/greater-numbers-from-ground-up.md

 For demonstration I'll use `Python` programming language since learning LaTeX just for this article seems irrational.

+I am using the word "order" to express "grade" of operation (as it's called on wikipedia).

 ---

 # Natural numbers